trickest/packages/README.md

     - The GitHub repository connected to the package
     - The repository's latest commit date
     - The URLs that the package points to anywhere
-- This node branches off into 3 checks:
+- This node branches off into 5 checks:
     - The package's latest release date and repository's latest commit date are compared.
 If a package version has been released _after_ the latest commit date, the package is flagged.
         - Example: The `ctx` package (now deleted) had its [last commit in 2014](https://github.com/figlief/ctx/commits/master) but a [new version was released in 2022](https://web.archive.org/web/20220519184823/https://pypi.org/project/ctx/#history) which [turned out to be malicious](https://www.reddit.com/r/Python/comments/uwhzkj/i_think_the_ctx_package_on_pypi_has_been_hacked/).
     - GitHub usernames are extracted from the repository URLs and passed to [ffuf](https://github.com/ffuf/ffuf) which queries the GitHub API to check if any usernames don't exist anymore (Thanks [@joohoi](https://github.com/joohoi)!)
     - The package's URLs are passed to [hakcheckurl](https://github.com/hakluke/hakcheckurl) to check if any URLs are broken and could be taken over.
 (Thanks [@hakluke](https://github.com/hakluke))
+    - The package's GitHub repository is checked and the package is flagged if:
+        - the repository name doesn't match the package name
+        - the repository has been used in another package before
 - In the end, the results of these checks are matched back to their packages and pushed to this repository.
 - The workflow is scheduled to run constantly.